AdobeDocs/commerce-pwa-studio/src/pages/metapackages/open-source/index.md

 -  Run a Magento installation with additional modules.
 -  Develop locally using the standard git workflow.

-You may need to ensure that there are no `Magento_*Pwa` modules listed as `enabled` when you run `bin/magento module:status`.
+You may need to ensure that there are no `Magento_*Pwa` modules listed as `disabled` when you run `bin/magento module:status`.
 If there are, [follow the docs on how to enable modules](https://developer.adobe.com/commerce/php/development/build/component-management/).

-2. Enable the PWA modules
-    ```bash
+Note: You should expect to see the following modules

-    bin/magento module:enable --clear-static-content Magento_ContactGraphQlPwa
+    Magento_ContactGraphQlPwa
-    bin/magento module:enable --clear-static-content Magento_NewsletterGraphQlPwa
+    Magento_NewsletterGraphQlPwa
-    *REVIEWER* insert other modules here or generalise
-    ```
+    Magento_PageBuilderPwa
+    Magento_ReCaptchaGraphQlPwa
+    Magento_ReCaptchaPwa
+    Magento_UrlRewriteGraphQlPwa

-At this point, you should see that all the PWA modules are now enabled
+At this point, you should see that all the PWA modules are now enabled.

 ## Setting up the Git workflow